jignesh-kachhad/Movie-Data-Analysis-With-Data-Quality-Check/README.md

-# Movie Data ETL Pipeline
+# Movie Data Analysis With Data Quality Check

 This project is an ETL (Extract, Transform, Load) pipeline for processing movie data using AWS Glue, Amazon S3, and Amazon EventBridge.
 It automates data ingestion, quality evaluation, transformation, and loading into Amazon Redshift, ensuring data quality and providing mechanisms for error handling and notifications.